WaterDesk/StormDesk-Installer/README.md

 - Support to covert objects in shape background files to model objects, such as junction, conduit, subcatchment, point, polygon, and etc.
 - Data integrity check, data evaluation
 - Get Raingage rainfall data from SCADA
-- Inference the invert elevation of junction
+- Infer the invert elevation of junction
 - Time series expression editor; convert SCADA data to time series by expression
 - Model result precision analysis
 - Allow not to load result when open a model